pablojimeno/code-rails/chapter_1_code_rails/as_a_dev,_i_want_a_web_page_that_outputs_a_welcome_message_via_html,_so_that_i_can_learn_how_to_test_web_pages.md

 The subsection has an example spec, but try writing your own first.

-Once you have the spec coded up and running, get it to pass by making the appropriate HMTL somewhere logical within your project.
+Once you have the spec coded up and running, get it to pass by making the appropriate HTML somewhere logical within your project.